HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

  V1, V2, V3 are three original spherical harmonic tensors.
  W3 is the invariant encoding derived from the W3j product of these three tensors.
  M is the matrix that converts the invariant coding (W3) into the original spherical harmonic tensor (V3).

+       equivalentFeatures.W3jProduct(V1,V2,V3,n1,n2);

+This function transforms three spherical harmonic tensors into a vector that is invariant to rotation, only shell n1 for V1 is selected, and for three shells wigner production from V1,V2,V3 with degrees s1,s2,s3 satisfied that s1 = n1, and s1 < abs(s2-s3)+n2.

+     equivalentFeatures.W3jProductCompact(V1,V2,V3,n1)；

+This function transforms three spherical harmonic tensors into a vector that is invariant to rotation，n1 is the maximum degree of V1. this function will give invariance vector with the same length of V1.

       equivalentFeatures.ProductEncode(V1,V2)